Squash Cornbread Casserole

 Pair this Squash and Cornbread Casserole with your favorite barbeque sides, soups, stews, and more.
 Or serve it with some fried chicken, butterbeans, and sliced red, ripe tomatoes.

-Finished Squash and Cornbread Casserole in a baking dish.
+Finished casserole in a baking dish.

 We’re really fortunate that squash of every kind is available to us throughout the year at our local grocery stores.
 One of my favorites is the beautiful, brightly colored yellow squash.
 I like them every way you can think of – sauteed, fried, or steamed with onions.